How to Create a Warehouse Management System for Your Logistics Business

 To prove our expertise, we want to represent you one of our successful portfolio cases created for a logistics company — Transportation Management System (TMS).

 Our customer is a long-distance freight transportation and storage company in the United States.
-To improve its control over shipments, automate route planning, and streamline warehouse operations, the organization had to develop a turnkey digital solution.
+To improve their control over shipments, automate route planning, and streamline warehouse operations, the organization needed to develop a turnkey digital solution.
 Furthermore, our client needed a smooth connectivity with their current business systems — the CRM and warehouse management system.

-The team we formed designed and used a TMS platform tailored to the customer’s needs.
+The team we formed designed and implemented a TMS platform tailored to the customer’s needs.
 The system enabled manual modifications and enhanced route planning.
 We also created an application for drivers to navigate along custom routes easily.
+Our team also succeeded in integrating TMS with other logistics systems to maintain data integrity and prevent duplication.

-Start benefiting from our hands-on experience in Logistics by building a resilient and functional custom warehouse management software to optimize the space in your fulfillment center.
+Start benefiting from our hands-on experience in Logistics by building resilient and functional custom warehouse management software to optimize the space in your fulfillment center.

 Evgeniy Altynpara is a CTO and member of the Forbes Councils’ community of tech professionals.
 He is an expert in software development and technological entrepreneurship and has 10+years of experience in digital transformation consulting in Healthcare, FinTech, Supply Chain and Logistics